otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Receives the DAKE-3 message from Alice:
    * Checks that the sender instance tag from the message matches the already stored `receiver instance tag`.
-If it is not, the Prekey Server rejects the message and does not send anything further.
+If it is not, rejects the message and does not send anything further.
    * Verifies the DAKE-3 message as defined in the [DAKE-3 message](#dake-3-message) section.
 If something fails, the Prekey Server rejects the message and does not send anything further.